hcode/blog.heartcode.sg/content/posts/2014/Feb/16-new-logo-corporate-identity-branding.md

 Our believe and hope in the company is best represented in our new logo and we hope it will bring us to greater heights: building our company culture and serving as a clear and unique corporate identity.

+---
+**Sam Yong** envisions how computing and infocomm technology can empower the society and bring people to greater heights.
+He is co-founded [HeartCode](http://heartcode.sg/) and writes code at [Github](https://github.com/mauris).